heidi-holappa/comparison-analyzer/documentation/general-information.md

 ```

 ### Processing a CIGAR-string
 With [pysam](https://pysam.readthedocs.io/en/latest/) the cigar string for a read can be imported as a list of tuples using the `cigartuples` method.
-Additionally the location of the interesting event from offset computation and the POS-coordinate from the currently processed read are needed (POS = position, which is reference_start in the following pseudcode).
+With knowing the location of the interesting event, we can now compute what cigar-codes are in the predefined window next to the location the interesting event.
+To achieve this, we use the POS-information from the BAM file.

 The CIGAR-parsing begins by computing the relative position: `relative_position = location - reference_start`.
 This gives the distance to the location of the interesting event in the reference genome from the `start_location`, which is stored within the read.
-At the end we are interested in the position in the CIGAR-string matching this `relative_position`.
-To compute this we need to keep track of the reference position (`ref_position`) to know, when we reach the sought location.
+At the end we are interested in the position in the CIGAR-string matching the location of the interesting event in the reference.
+To compute this we need to keep track of the reference position (`ref_position`) and simultaneously calculate an aligned position.

 From the [SAM-tools documentation](https://samtools.github.io/hts-specs/SAMv1.pdf) we find the following table of information: